Death of Alloura Wells: TPS handling of missing persons

 The TPS receives over 4,000 missing-persons reports each year, but it faces staffing shortages of frontline officers, which an anonymous staff sergeant described as "dangerously low".
-Mark Mendelson, a former TPS homicide detective, stated that the circumstances surrounding a disappearance determine the priority a missing persons case.
+Mark Mendelson, a former TPS homicide detective, stated that the circumstances surrounding a disappearance determine the priority of a missing persons case.
 Whether uniformed officers become involved in a physical search depends on whether police suspect foul play, noting that it is a "big step" to begin a search, especially for an adult.

 Wells's father has alleged that TPS told them the case was "not high priority" when he reported Wells missing, given her homelessness.
 TPS Detective Barry Radford noted that homelessness raised concerns of where to begin a search, the reliability of information regarding the person's last known whereabouts, and factors such as weather and the person's mental state, history, and health.

 On 11 November, Forrester criticized TPS for overlooking Wells's disappearance.
 At that time, TPS had issued a news release, conducted two searches of the ravine, and initiated testing to determine if the body was Wells's.

 Friends of Wells also criticized TPS for not publicizing information about the discovery of her body earlier.
 There has been a growing shift in policy across Canadian police forces to not release details about deaths and murders in response to new privacy laws that require police "to protect the privacy rights of the victims and their families", however, members of the public and other Canadian police forces chastised these policies.

 TPS Chief Mark Saunders apologized to Wells's father and ordered the professional standards unit to conduct an internal review of how the missing-persons report was handled.

 Criticism of the TPS's handling of Wells's death came at a time when murders in the Church and Wellesley neighbourhood were being criticized for being mismanaged.
 The day before the announcement of the identification of Wells's body, Tess Richey was found strangled to death in an alley in Church and Wellesley.
 The two deaths and a string of unsolved disappearances in the neighbourhood caused an uproar, with some fearing serial killer.
 While TPS initially stated in December 2017 that there was "no evidence" of this possibility, however, in January 2018 Bruce MacArthur was charged with the murders of five men and later plead guilty to the murders of eight men.
 In late February 2018, Saunders recommended an external review of how TPS handled missing persons cases in light of allegations of systematic bias and in March established a dedicated missing persons unit.
 Saunders also pledged to work more closely with the LGBT community in the future and try to rebuild trust with the community.